 Ashtanga yoga was engineered to be a system of healing encouraging physical health and spiritual growth – a path to the “true self” which is free from suffering.
 There is some preliminary research and effort in using ashtanga yoga to help people with all kinds of physical and emotional challenges.
 For example, the Trini Foundation is using ashtanga yoga to help people in recovery from addictions.
 In a small study of twice weekly ashtanga yoga training in female college students, “participants were show to have increased upper body muscular endurance and increased trunk flexibility.
 There was additional evidence supporting positive effects on cardiovascular fitness, perceived stress, and mental health.”
 A study is presently underway at the University of Windsor in Canada about the beneficial effects of ashtanga yoga for breast cancer survivors.

 In addition to earning my RYT-200 which was based in general hatha yoga, I completed a 40-hour Ashtanga yoga teacher training program and a 18-hour Ashtanga yoga teaching internship and a 24 hour Ashtanga Yoga for Addictions Training with the Trini Foundation.
 Occasionally I teach classes and offer workshops.
-I can also provide private or semi-private (group) lessons – please contact me for more information if you are interested.
 It has been a pleasure to continue my learning and share my knowledge of the practice with others.

 Here are some helpful resources for those interested in learning more about Ashtanga yoga: